 B. PROCEDURE

-1. Any employee who desires to campaign for or accept appointment to political offices which may not be considered partisan, and where no declaration of political party affiliation is made (i.e., village councils, school boards, etc.) should notify the City Manager.
+1. Any employee who desires to campaign for or accept appointment to political offices which may not be considered partisan, and where no declaration of political party affiliation is made (i.e., village councils, school boards, etc.) should notify the Mayor.
 A request for an opinion from the City Law Director as to the legality of the employee campaigning for or holding any such offices, prior to declaring candidacy, circulating petitions, or accepting the position may be made.
 The decision of the City Law Director shall be final and binding on the employee.

-2. All employees must notify the City Manager of any intent to declare and campaign for a political office.
-If, in the opinion of the City Manager, the employee’s candidacy is in conflict with the employee’s current position, or is not in the best interest of the City, the employee must take a leave of absence or resign.
-The decision of the City Manager shall be final.
+2. All employees must notify the Mayor of any intent to declare and campaign for a political office.
+If, in the opinion of the Mayor, the employee’s candidacy is in conflict with the employee’s current position, or is not in the best interest of the City, the employee must take a leave of absence or resign.
+The decision of the Mayor shall be final.

 WORKPLACE VIOLENCE SECTION 7.10